-- 6.1 The Partners shall comply with the commissioning arrangements as set out in the relevant Scheme Specification - 6.2 The Partnership Board will report back to the Health and Wellbeing Board, as required by its Terms of Reference. - 6.3 The Partners will comply with all relevant legal duties and guidance in relation to the Services being commissioned. - 6.4 Each Partner shall keep the other Partner and the Partnership Board regularly informed of the effectiveness of the arrangements, including the Better Care Fund and any Overspend or Underspend in a Pooled Fund or Non-Pooled Fund. - 6.5 Where there are Lead Commissioning Arrangements in respect of an Individual Scheme, then, prior to any new Services Contract being entered into, the Partners shall agree in writing:

-- 6.5.1 how the liability under each Services Contract shall be apportioned in the event of termination of the relevant Individual Scheme; and - 6.5.2 whether the Services Contract should give rights to third parties (and, in particular, if a Partner is not a party to the Services Contract, the Partners shall consider whether or not the Partner that is not to be a party to the Services Contract should be afforded any rights to enforce any terms of the Services Contract under the Contracts (Rights of Third Parties) Act 1999.
-If it is agreed that such rights should be afforded, the Partner entering the Services Contract shall ensure that, as far as is reasonably possible, such rights that have been agreed are included in the Services Contract and shall establish how liability under the Services Contract shall be apportioned in the event of termination of the relevant Individual Scheme.) - 6.6 The Partners shall comply with the arrangements in respect of Joint Commissioning, as set out in the relevant Scheme Specification, which shall include where applicable arrangements in respect of the Services Contracts.
+- 6.1 The Partners shall comply with the commissioning arrangements as set out in the relevant Scheme Specification. - 6.2 The Partnership Board will report back to the Health and Wellbeing Board as required by its Terms of Reference. - 6.3 The Partners shall comply with all relevant legal duties and guidance of both Partners in relation to the Services being commissioned. - 6.4 Each Partner shall keep the other Partner and the Partnership Board regularly informed of the effectiveness of the arrangements including the Better Care Fund and any Overspend or Underspend in a Pooled Fund or Non-Pooled Fund. - 6.5 Where there are Integrated Commissioning or Lead Commissioning Arrangements in respect of an Individual Scheme then prior to any new Services Contract being entered into the Partners shall agree in writing: - 6.5.1 how the liability under each Services Contract shall be apportioned in the event of termination of the relevant Individual Scheme; and - whether the Services Contract should give rights to third parties (and in particular if a Partner is not a party to the Services Contract to that Partner, the Partners shall consider whether or not the Partner that is not to be a party to the Services Contract should be afforded any rights to enforce any terms of the Services Contract under the Contracts (Rights of Third Parties) Act 1999 and if it is agreed that such rights should be afforded the Partner entering the Services Contract shall ensure as far as is reasonably possible that such rights that have been agreed are included in the Services Contract and shall establish how liability under the Services Contract shall be apportioned in the event of termination of the relevant Individual Scheme. - The Partners shall comply with the arrangements in respect of Joint (Aligned) Commissioning as set out in the relevant Scheme Specification, which shall include where applicable arrangements in respect of the Services Contracts.